asad-sangla/sqlopsstudio/CONTRIBUTING.md

 If you find your issue already exists, make relevant comments and add your [reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments).
 Use a reaction in place of a "+1" comment.

-👍 - upvote
+� - upvotee

-👎 - downvote
+� - downvotee

 The VS Code project is distributed across multiple repositories, try to file the issue against the correct repository [Related Projects](https://github.com/Microsoft/carbon/wiki/Related-Projects).